174: No Such Thing As A Manta Ray

 Yeah, yeah.

-So, his, the first time he ever tried it was in a bar in Florida, and it took him 20 minutes to do just one of them.
+So his, the first time he ever tried it was in a bar in Florida and it took him 20 minutes to do just one of them.

-Wow, 679 stems in an hour.
-Yeah, that's
+Wow.
+679 stems in an hour.

 well way.
 No way.

 Wow.
-That's one every six seconds.
+That's only every six seconds.

 That's good, isn't it?
 But then apparently, he says,

-Oh, poor guy.
 I bet he's really hating that.
+Yeah.

 Did he invent that practice?
 No, he didn't.
-As in this reasonably common thing, I've remembered hearing about it when I was a kid.
+As in it's a reasonably common thing.

 Apparently, you put it in your mouth, you fold it over by folding your tongue over, you know, like folding it backwards, and then you somehow manipulate the ends so that it goes into a loop.
-Yeah.

-This is what, so my brother does it, and then he's like, it's really easy.
-You just fold it backwards with your tongue, and then you're like, yeah, I've got that bit.
+Yeah, this is what, so my brother does it, and then he's like, it's really easy, you just fold it backwards with your tongue, and then you're like, yeah, I've got that bit, and then you go, and then you just weave one bit through the other.

 What am I using to do that?
 Yeah.
-My epiglottis.
+My epiglottis?

 Knock it in with that.